- Screenshot from campaign website

 A June Morning Consult/Politico poll shows just 37 percent of registered voters support the tax cuts, down from 44 percent in April.

 But Republicans believe sharing stories of everyday citizens who have benefited from tax cuts can move the needle on the issue.
 That was the thinking behind a recent ad for U.S. Rep. Brian Mast (R-Florida).

-Natalie Mihalek, self-described as a “working mom,” praises the tax cuts for providing “peace of mind” and helping her take care of her family.
+Natalie Mihalek praises the tax cuts for providing “peace of mind” and helping her take care of her family.

 “As a working mom, I am thrilled with the middle-class tax cut,” Mihalek says in the ad.
 “My paycheck is bigger every two weeks and I'm one of the millions of Americans who got a bonus. … Thank Congressman Mast for cutting our taxes and tell him to keep fighting for middle-class families.”

 But Mihalek is far from an everyday Pennsylvanian, happy about her bonus and tax savings.
 She is a Republican Party member who is currently running for Pennsylvania State House District 40 in Upper St. Clair.